-When a U.S. organization has previously received a favorable risk assessment by USAID or another USG Agency, the AO may rely on:
+When a U.S. organization has previously received a favorable risk assessment by USAID or another USG Agency, the AO may rely on the following to inform the risk assessment:

 - A Single Audit or similar audit maintained by M/OAA/Contract Audit and Support Division, Contract Audit Management; - A signed copy of the applicable statutory and regulatory certifications required in 303.3.8; - The quality of the applicant's history of performance on similar USAID projects, including compliance with the terms and conditions of the funding agreement; or - Other information as necessary, including formal pre-award surveys (see 303.3.8, 303.3.5.2, 303.3.9.1 and 303.3.25).